pwang00/Ansible-Manticore/README.md

 ### Notes / recommendations
-* The current Ansible playbooks use the digital_ocean module, which was originally developed in python 2.
-As such, when installing dopy via `pip3`, a `basestr` is not defined error will occur.
-To fix this, open `~/.local/lib/python3.7/site-packages/dopy/manager.py` and change all occurrences of `basestr` to `str`.
+* The last working release of dopy (0.3.7) only supports Python 2 and lower due to `basestr` being removed in Python 3.
+As such, I made a fork of `https://github.com/Wiredcraft/dopy` and changed instances of `basestr` to `str` in `dopy/manager.py.`  This makes it possible to directly supply the URL of a working Python 3-compatible fork as a pip argument.
 * As of Ansible 2.8, another module `digital_ocean_droplet` has been added, which does not require a prior `pip3 install`.
 However, it has only one page of documentation (i.e. relatively poor support) and from what I've seen, is bug-ridden and error-prone.

 ### Areas of improvement